jcraigk/kudochest/README.md

 You'll want to setup a workspace in Slack or Discord specifically for KarmaChest development.
 Do not use your organization's production workspace to develop against.

-Visit `https://localhost:3000` (or your public tunnel URL) and sign in.
+Visit `http://localhost:3000` (or your public [ngrok](https://ngrok.com/) URL) and sign in.
 Follow the installation instructions on the landing page to install the app into the chat client.
 You now have admin control over the workspace.
-You may also connect your web profile by following the instructions on the landing page.
+You may also connect your web profile by following the instructions on the landing page